 January 1st, 2001

-Melrose UU Church will be hosting a Family Spaghetti Dinner on Thursday, September 13, from 5:30 – 7:00 pm (located in the Supper Room, downstairs).
+Melrose UU Church will be hosting a Family Spaghetti Dinner on Thursday, September 13, from 5:30 – 7:00 pm.
+After supper, make a night of it by joining one of our free events, Community Singing or Meditation.
+See you there!

 The Victorian Fair is “a joyful celebration of community” including Melrose residents, local organizations and merchants.
 MUUC had an informational table at the fair, and over 120 people stopped by and visited.
 Our “Church Ambassadors” engaged in conversations, answered questions, and gave out pamphlets (and sweets!).